uviclibraries/nvivo-advanced/informal-credentials.md

 If you’d like to earn a DSC badge for this workshop, please email screenshots of the following to: [dscommonss@uvic.ca](mailto:dscommonss@uvic.ca){:target="_blank"}

 1. A list of cases
 2. Case classification sheet
 3. A Visualization
+4. A screenshot of a note saved to Notebook LM
+5. A screenshot of a query synthesizing multiple texts (e.g. the two interview transcripts provided in the activity)

 ### Learn how you can share your DSC Badge
 To learn more about DSC badges and how you can share your them on LinkedIn profile, personal website, or resume, check our [DSC Badges webpage](https://onlineacademiccommunity.uvic.ca/dsc/badges/){:target="_blank"}.